Mitch McConnell will step down as Senate minority leader in November

 First elected to the Senate in 1984, McConnell was soon driven by a singular political ambition to become majority leader.
 A cunning tactician, he worked his way up the ladder, serving as Senate campaign chair and party whip before being elected minority leader in 2007.
 McConnell became majority leader after Republicans won control of the Senate in 2014, 30 years after he was first elected to the chamber.

 Nowhere was that more evident than the federal bench.
-McConnell led the successful effort to keep Supreme Court Justice Antonin Scalia's seat vacant after his sudden death in January 2016, denying President Obama's appointee Merrick Garland a single hearing.
-That decision helped Donald Trump secure the White House, propelling white evangelicals to show up for him in higher numbers after he had publicly pledged to fill the seat with a conservative.
+McConnell led the successful effort to keep Supreme Court Justice Antonin Scalia's seat vacant after his sudden death in February 2016, denying President Barack Obama's appointee, Merrick Garland, a single hearing.
+That decision helped Trump secure the White House, propelling white evangelicals to show up for him in higher numbers after he publicly pledged to fill the seat with a conservative.
 Trump went on to fill that seat with Justice Neil Gorsuch and appointed two more Supreme Court justices during his four years in office.
-McConnelltold The New York Times in 2019 that the Garland decision was "the single most consequential thing I've ever done."
+McConnelltold The New York Times in 2019 that the Garland decision was "the most consequential thing I've ever done."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.